elunna/nerfhack-changelog/README.md

 * Orcs start with sickness potion (Sporkhack)
 * Orcs get an alignment boost for cannibalism (dNetHack)
 * Orcs can always reach Skilled in saber (xNetHack)
-* orcs get a +1 bonus for each racially aligned piece of armor they wear (EvilHack)
 * Orcs start with -20 alignment
 * Orcs don't get penalties for attacking and murdering peacefuls, even quest guardians or leaders.
 * Orcs get alignment bonuses for attacking peaceful, helpless, or fleeing monsters.